NoobforAl/Mahdaad_Company_Task/README.md

 **Deliverable:**
 Provide a code snippet (in Node.js or Go) that shows how you control this flow, including how failure and rollback are handled.
 No need to implement the services, just show the control logic.

+**Solution:**
+I'm using the Saga pattern to solve this problem, which ensures data consistency by handling rollbacks across distributed services.

 ## Challenge 3: Triggering Side Effects Without Tight Coupling